Student Responsibility and Academic Integrity

 Leave of Absence

 Leave of absence for a specific period of time may be granted to a student in good academic standing — not subject to academic suspension, dismissal or probation.
-A student applying for a leave of absence must give a definite date for return to the College and must register within one academic year of the date of leaving the College.
+A student applying for a leave of absence must give a definite date for return to the university and must register within one academic year of the date of leaving SUNY Cortland.
 A student not returning to register within the specified time will be classified as an official withdrawal.
 For the purposes of financial aid, a leave of absence cannot exceed 180 days in any 12 month period.

 Application for leave of absence must be made to the associate dean of the school in which the student is enrolled.
 To affect the current semester the application must be made by the last day of classes.